 MEDITERRANEAN

 Key climate change drivers include increasing temperature, salinity, oxygen, ocean acidification, changes in ocean circulation, erosion and sea-level rise.

+Priority issues identified:
-- Ecosystem function and food webs, with critically endangered species and regionally important habitats under pressure, exacerbated by the spread of alien invasive species - Human health, coastal communities and infrastructure due to an increase in flood risk.
-Jellyfish and some algal species could become more abundant, presenting a risk to human health and industrial intakes.

-SOVEREIGN BASE AREAS (SBAs) OF AKROTIRI AND DHEKELIA
+- O Ecosystem function and food webs, with critically endangered species and regionally important habitats under pressure, exacerbated by the spread - O Human health, coastal communities and infrastructure due to an increase in flood risk Jellyfish and some algal species could become more industrial intakes SOVEREIGN BASE AREAS (SBAs) OF AKROTIRI AND DHEKELIA COMMON CHALLENGES There is strong evidence for climate change impacts in regional seas, but a lack of local baseline data makes it difficult to measure changes and identify trends in the UKOTs.

-COMMON CHALLENGES

-There is strong evidence for climate change impacts in regional seas, but a lack of local baseline data makes it difficult to measure changes and identify trends in the UKOTs.
 Resources for implementing new long-term monitoring programmes are highly constrained.
 Many projections of future conditions are based on global models which do not realistically represent regional and local land and sea areas in the UKOTs, creating uncertainty when planning adaptation and resilience building actions.
 Despite strong environmental protection measures in the UKOTs, adapting to the effects of large-scale ocean and atmosphere changes is a major challenge.
 Globally, concerted action to move to net zero emissions is critical to limit the consequences for these unique and sometimes isolated environments and communities.

-BRITISH INDIAN OCEAN TERRITORY

-INDIAN OCEAN

-Key climate change drivers include increasing temperatures, ocean acidification, decreasing dissolved oxygen, changes in ocean circulation, erosion, sea-level rise and extreme events.
+BRITISH INDIAN OCEAN TERRITORY INDIAN OCEAN Key climate change drivers include increasing temperatures, ocean acidification, decreasing dissolved oxygen, changes in ocean circulation, erosion, sea-level rise and extreme events.
+Priority issues identified:

-- Corals, with an increase in bleaching, caused by heat stress, as well as physical damage from storms.
-Several coral species are already becoming rare or significantly reduced in abundance. - A reduction in reef habitat quality and structural complexity because of rising temperature, physical damage and ocean acidification with, impacts on other organisms, such as fish. - Reef islands and sandy beaches could be affected by changes in sea level, storms and waves and large-scale ocean processes, especially on eroding coasts exposed to the prevailing winds.
-These changes could affect important terrestrial habitat, natural coastal protection, and island maintenance.
+- O Corals, with an increase in bleaching, caused by heat stress, as well as physical damage from storms.
+Several coral species are already becoming rare or significantly reduced in abundance.

+- A reduction in reef habitat quality and structural complexity because of rising temperature, physical damage and ocean acidification with, impacts on other organisms, such as fish.

+- O Reef islands and sandy beaches could be affected by changes in sea level, storms and waves and large-scale ocean processes, especially on eroding coasts exposed to the prevailing winds.
+These changes could affect important terrestrial habitat,

+- affecting food security.

+- including plankton, which form the basis of the food

+- marine and seabird species

+FALKLAND

+SOUTH GEORGIA AND THE SOUTH SANDWICH ISLANDS

+ASCENSION

+SAINT

+TRISTAN

+DA CUNHA

+POLAR

+storage.